'Wages. Time. Respect': Swiss Women Go On Strike

 "The women say they want equal pay for equal work, and an end to discrimination and sexual harassment in the workplace," Schlein reports.

 According to many estimates, women in Switzerland make about 20 percent less than men.
 A 2018 study from the World Economic Forum ranks Switzerland as 44th in the world in wage equality for similar work.
-(The U.S. ranks 8th, according to the study.)
+(The U.S. ranks eighth, according to the study.)

 Switzerland has come under criticism in the past for lagging behind in gender equality.
 Swiss women did not get the right to vote until 1971.
-And one federal state, known as a canton, dug in its heels for another two decades.
+And one federal state, known as a canton, dug in its heels for two more decades.
 As NPR reported in 1991: "It was only a few weeks ago that the canton of Appenzell finally gave women the vote, and then it was only because the federal government ordered it to."

-Back then, NPR reported, the strike committee encouraged women to dangle dust pans and vacuum cleaners "from windows or placed on balconies as a sign of solidarity and of proof that they're not being used."
+Back then, NPR reported, the strike committee encouraged women to dangle dustpans and vacuum cleaners "from windows or [place them] on balconies as a sign of solidarity and of proof that they're not being used."

 Women have seen progress since then, but they say it's not enough.
 Switzerland lags behind Europe on issues such as maternity leave.
 In fact, a recent UNICEF study ranked Switzerland's "family-friendly policies" as the worst in Europe.